Emerging Leaders in Microbusiness (squared)

 Multiplying and strengthening tomorrow’s leaders

-The ELM² Fellowship — offered by FIELD in partnership with the Capital One Foundation — supports the development of emerging leaders in the microbusiness development field.
-Called “Emerging Leaders in Microbusiness, squared” to represent the program’s multiplier effect in developing new leaders, it targets high-potential staff in mature microenterprise organizations and young executive directors of new organizations and supports them in a process aimed at building their strategic and organizational skills, preparing them to lead within their own organizations and in the broader field, and creating a peer network for learning and shared work.
+The ELM² Fellowship—offered by FIELD in partnership with the Capital One Foundation—supports the development of emerging leaders in the microbusiness development field.
+Called “Emerging Leaders in Microbusiness, squared” to represent the program’s multiplier effect in developing new leaders, it targets high-potential staff in mature microenterprise organizations and young executive directors of new organizations and supports them in a process aimed at building their strategic and organizational skills, preparing them to lead within their own organizations and the broader field, and creating a peer network for learning and shared work.

 Why a fellowship program?